 The actual fix is easy to do as well, as long as you have a soldering iron and a 100 Ohm resistor handy.

-Just connect the resistor to PIN 1 which is ground and PIN6.
+Just connect the resistor to PIN 1 and PIN 6.
 I have marked the PINs with arrows.
-Groud is easy to see since it is using a square shape.
 When you are done it should look like this.
 Just clip off those long legs to prevent shorts and you are good to go.

 More things to do